 Transforming the Eurozone into a European Federation, as a single state, would immediately have most positive effect on the stability of the Euro currency, which would almost certainly increase its value in relation to dollar and other currencies.
 That might create some transient problems regarding export.
 However, they will not be as severe as they are now, when each Eurozone country looks for its own interest in making most from using the Euro currency to minimize the economic burden for itself.
 That cannot last for too long and there have already been many initiatives in the Eurozone to solve this problem, like establishing the European Monetary Fund (EMF), which is almost a certainty with Christine Lagarde now at the helm of the European Central Bank.
 Resolving this situation alone will be the most significant motivation for accelerating the transition of the Eurozone into the EF.

-The EU Commission has an unapproved scenario 6, which envisages that EU should have transformed itself into the EF by 2025, which is in my view not very realistic, unless Europe will have to act swiftly because of unpredicted global events.
-My ‘target date’ is therefore between 2026-2030.
+The EU Commission has an unapproved scenario 6, which envisages that EU should have transformed itself into the EF by 2025.
+Not so long ago it looked very unrealistic.
+After Covid-19 pandemics, it will be a necessity.
 The main opposition in some of the EU countries for doing it piecemeal, stems from the fear that starting with the most advanced and mature members first, would split the EU into one, two or even more zones.
-To help assess various option, I have applied some fundamental criteria that would underpin the creation of the EF as a state:
+To help assess various options, I have applied some fundamental criteria that would underpin the creation of the EF as a state:

-- EF must have a very “shallow” federalization layer, mainly in foreign policy, defence, and economic area (common federal budget and currency).
-That would require significant repatriation of EU competencies back to the EU member states.
-But such a partial repatriation of competencies can be easily met, I believe, even if the entire current EU had migrated into the EF in the next few years because that’s what most EU countries expect
+EF must have a very “shallow” federalization layer, mainly in foreign policy, defence, and economic area (common federal budget and currency).
+That may require some repatriation of the EU competencies back to the EU member states, which would be an unexpected benefit of the federalization.

-- EF must facilitate the levelling of economic prosperity across its borders by 2030.
+EF must facilitate the levelling of economic prosperity across its borders much faster than it is happening now.
 This area is difficult because it might directly affect the economic position of every citizen.
 The EF will have its single Finance Minister with considerable powers.
 It will have its common budget, interest rate, and currency for all its members, and a number of other fiscal policies.
 Member states will still have some national budgets similarly as the regions of the member states have right now.
 But those budgets will be smaller.
 Citizens of the poorer countries might benefit significantly from the common budget, while the citizens of the richest countries would be worse off.
 It is obvious which will be the net ‘donor’ countries, and which countries will benefit.
 Most of the beneficiaries are outside the Eurozone.
 That is why it is unlikely that the donor countries, mainly Germany, France and Benelux would agree to such a transition of their national wealth in the next few years in the current situation.
 But they might agree to do it all together for the current members, assuming their GDP rises much faster, which will make the difference between the poor and the rich countries smaller.
 On the other hand, by 2030, they will perhaps be 8-10 new EU countries, such as the remaining Balkan countries or Georgia, with their GDP again being much lower than the EU average.
 It is like trying to hit the moving target – there will always be countries that will not meet the minimum criteria required to join the Federation.
-Therefore, criteria 3 cannot be met by 2030 and a transition to the EF must happen in stages, which will require the presence of zones within the EF.